 Degree requirements: A student must satisfy unit, grade point average (GPA), residency, major/area of emphasis, general education, and as applicable, global citizenship requirements to be conferred a degree and the notation on the student's transcript per Title 5, Section 55063.
-A student's transcript is annotated with the degree or certificate earned (except Department Certificates).
+A student's transcript is annotated with the degree or certificate earned (except Department Certificates). (redundant, see below areas)

-Associate Degrees
+1) Associate Degrees